E-mu Systems: History

 In 1990, E-mu introduced the Proteus, a rackmount sound module, containing pre-recorded samples in ROM.
 At its introduction, the Proteus had a relatively large library of high-quality samples priced much lower than the competition.
 The success of the Proteus spurred the development of several additional versions, including the Proteus XR, an orchestral version, and a world music version.
 In 1987, E-mu's SP-1200 drum sampler offered an "all-in-one" box for sequencing not only drum sounds, but looping samples, and it quickly became the instrument of choice for hip hop producers.

 In 1993, E-mu was acquired by Creative Technology (the Singaporean parent company of Creative Labs) and began working on PC sound card synthesis.
 Creative Wave Blaster II and Sound Blaster AWE32 used EMU8000 effect processor.

 In 1996, E-mu attempted to break into the digital multi-track market with the Darwin 8-track hard disk recording system.
 Meanwhile, E-mu continued to develop electronic musical instruments, and in 1996, began introducing another series of 32-voice polyphonic, 16-part multitimbral sound modules along the lines of the Proteus series, each loaded with preset sounds designed for a specific music genre, and packaged in a 1-space rackmount unit.
 The first of these was the electronic electronic dance music-oriented Orbit.
 In 1997, the hip hop and trip hop-oriented Planet Phatt and the latin music-oriented Carnaval were introduced.

-In 1998, E-mu was combined with Ensoniq, another synthesizer and sampler manufacturer previously acquired by Creative Technology.
+In 1998, E-mu was combined with its former arch-rival Ensoniq, another synthesizer and sampler manufacturer previously acquired by Creative Technology.

 In 2001 E-mu's sound modules were repackaged in the form of the XL7 and MP7 Command Stations, a line of tabletop music workstations, each featuring 128-voice polyphony, advanced synthesis features, and a versatile multitrack sequencer.
 A complementary line of keyboard synthesizers was also released using the same technology.

 Subsequent products from E-mu were exclusively in software form.
 In 2004 E-mu released the Emulator X, a PC-based version of its hardware samplers with extended synthesis capabilities.
 While a PCI card is used for audio input and output, the algorithms no longer run on dedicated hardware but in software on the PC.
 Proteus X, a software-based sample player, was released in 2005.